Words by Simon Difford

 Photography by Dan Malpass

 Juleps are tall drinks served over crushed ice and based on a spirit, liqueur, wine or fortified wine.
 They are most often served with fresh mint in julep cups (or Collins glasses if tins are not available).
-The bourbon or rye whisky based Mint Julep is bar far the best know or its genre.
+The bourbon or rye whisky based Mint Julep is by far the best known of its genre.

 Tips on how to make

 When making a Mint Julep it is important to only bruise the mint as crushing the leaves releases the bitter, inner juices.
 If shaking as your mixing method (which we controversially recommend), then no bruising is required prior to shaking due to the action of the ice.
 Also, be sure to discard the stems, which may add bitterness.